arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-15.md

 include_in_index: false
 ---
-We will dedicate the next couple of chapters to giving ourselves a pat on the back to celebrate this little `bind` function, and how it is our most outstanding invention since chapter 1.
+We will dedicate the next couple of chapters to giving ourselves a pat on the back to celebrate this little `bind` function as our most outstanding invention since chapter 1.
 Here's the plan: